ibm-cloud-docs/monitoring/infrastructure/ubuntu.md

       {: pre}

 ## Step 4.
-Launch the Sysdig Web UI
+Launch the monitoring UI
 {: #ubuntu_step4}

 Complete the following steps to launch the web UI: